sindresorhus/promise-fun/readme.md

 I intend to use this space to document my promise modules, useful promise patterns, and how to solve common problems.
 For now though, you can see all my promise modules below.

-**Star this repo to show your interest, so I can know whether to prioritize this work.**

 ## Contents

 - [Packages](#packages)
 - [FAQ](#faq)

 ## Packages

-*Not accepting additions, but happy to [take requests & answer questions](https://gitter.im/promisefun/Lobby).*
+*Not accepting additions, but happy to take requests.*

 - **[pify](https://github.com/sindresorhus/pify)**: Promisify a callback-style function
 - **[delay](https://github.com/sindresorhus/delay)**: Delay a promise a specified amount of time